 Graph databases, hyperlytical databases, master data management, etc. have a place in most enterprises and the data warehouse almost surely is not built on these.
 These need to be selectively added, and done so architecturally.

-Follow-on question: Do you have the credibility to control enterprise data platform decisions?
+Question 1: Do you have the credibility to control enterprise data platform decisions?

-Follow-on question: How do you interface with data governance?
+Question 2: How do you interface with data governance?
 With Master Data Management?

 What is our analytic data maturity?

-There are many things the CDO should know about the data environment, so he or she can represent it appropriately when managing the project portfolio.
+In order to competently answer all of these critical data warehousing questions, there are many things the CDO should know about the data environment, so he or she can represent it appropriately when managing the project portfolio.